Kal1010101/ultimate-sys-hardening/README.md

 If this script helped you, please consider **starring** this repository! ⭐

 It helps others find it and motivates continued development.

-**113 sysadmins have already engaged with this script in the last 14 days.** Join them!

 ---